voldemortX/pytorch-auto-drive/README.md

 ## Installation

 Please prepare the environment and code with [INSTALL.md](docs/INSTALL.md).
-Then follow the instructions in [DATASET.md](docs/DATASET.md).
+Then follow the instructions in [DATASET.md](docs/DATASET.md) to set up datasets.

 ## Getting Started